-- Apply the avoidance mechanisms provided by ISO/IEC 24772-1:2024 6.29.5 - Ensure to only modify variables involved in loop control in ways that are easily understood and in ways that cannot lead to a premature exit or an endless loop. - When using the for statement to iterate through a mutable object, avoid adding or deleting members because it could have unexpected results. - Avoid using assignment expressions in the loop control statement (that is, while or for).
+- Apply the avoidance mechanisms provided by ISO/IEC 24772-1:2024 6.29.5. - Ensure to only modify variables involved in loop control in ways that are easily understood and do not result in unexpected behaviour, such as a premature exit or an endless loop. - When using the for statement to iterate through a mutable object, avoid adding or deleting members because it could have unexpected results. - Prohibit assignment expressions in the loop control statement (that is, while or for).